Car Insurance Report 2020: How does pricing stack up in your state and are you paying too much?

 - Three out of five motorists believe their premium should be lower: despite this the majority of drivers are not asking for a discount.

-- There are huge price variances in what insurers offer, with an average difference of $902 a year for comparable cover.
+- There are huge price variances in what insurance companies offer, with an average difference of $902 a year for comparable cover.

 - 44% of Victorian drivers are feeling a degree of financial strain paying for car insurance.

-- 25% of Australians choose their insurer based on brand, while 34% go by word of mouth.
+- 25% of Australians choose their provider based on brand, while 34% go by word of mouth.

 Summary: Aussies want to hit the breaks on car costs